Network Consensus in the Wasserstein Metric Space of Probability Measures: Special Cases and Convergence Details

 \subsection{Computational Aspects of the Update Protocol}

 In the case of Gaussian input measures, we have shown that the updating step of our consensus algorithm can be performed in closed form and that the resulting algorithm resembles a particular case of standard linear consensus in $\mathbb{R}$, e.g. see \cite{xiao2005scheme}.
-In the general case, the optimization problem (\ref{consensus3}) typically does not admit such a closed form solution.
-However, it is convex \cite{agueh2011barycenters,bonneel2015sliced} and thus numerical methods are feasible and already exist in a number of cases; see \cite{bigot2012consistent,cuturi2014fast,bonneel2015sliced}.